 Nawan Sij (New Sun).
 A rock opera for children.
 THE BOOK

-Yet our heroine’s fate is to be different.
-In the next song she rouses her slumbering countryfolk (pages 11-12): Wake up!
+The mother’s fate is painful, yet our heroine’s fate is to be different.
+In the next song she gives a clarion call to her slumbering country folk (pages 11-12): Wake up!
+She cries.
 End this despairing night; Send children to Zoya Science School.

-There she goes singing the next song (pages 13-14): I am going to Zoya Science school.
-I will learn how big is the earth!
+There she goes singing I am going to Zoya Science School.
+I will learn how big the Earth is! (pages 13-14)

-In the school, our heroine learns science.
-She learns abstract concepts with catchy songs in her mother tongue Seraiki (pages 15-19): Pythagoras theorem (20-23), Circles, Pi (24-29) She learns Heliocentrism (pages 30-31); All the fundaments needed to measure the Earth’s circumference.
+In school, she learns science, and abstract math concepts with catchy songs in her mother tongue (pages 15-19): Pythagoras theorem (pages 20-23), Circles, Pi (pages 24-29) She learns Heliocentrism (pages 30-31), all the fundaments to measure the Earth’s circumference.
 And How Eratosthenes and Al Beruni measured it (pages 32-37).

-And so, the opera reaches its crescendo (pages 38-39): to thunderous music of Beethoven’s Ode to Joy our heroine exclaims: I have learnt how big is the Earth!
+And so, the opera reaches its crescendo (pages 38-39): to Beethoven’s Ode to Joy, our heroine sings: I have learned how big the Earth is!
 It’s 40,000 kilometers (its circumference).

-In the finale, the villagers appear again.
-Stirred by our heroine’s achievement they pledge to raise NAWAN SIJ, and send children to Zoya Science school (pages 40-45)! our children shall learn to shape the country’s destinyno more tend someone’s animals!
+The village chorus returns in the finale, stirred by our heroine’s achievement.
+The villagers pledge to raise NAWAN SIJ, and send children to Zoya Science School (pages 40-45): Our children shall learn to shape the country’s destinyno more tend the rich man’s animals!
+We are sending our children to Zoya Science Schools.

 Leave a Reply